Seth Jarvis

-Seth Jarvis (born February 1, 2002) is a Canadian professional ice hockey forward for the Carolina Hurricanes of the National Hockey League (NHL).
-Jarvis was selected 13th overall by the Hurricanes in the 2020 NHL entry draft.
+Seth Jarvis (born February 1, 2002) is a Canadian professional ice hockey player who is a forward for the Carolina Hurricanes of the National Hockey League (NHL).
+Selected 13th overall by Carolina in the 2020 NHL entry draft, Jarvis made his NHL debut in 2021 and won the Stanley Cup with the Hurricanes in 2026.
+Internationally, Jarvis has represented Canada, winning the 2025 4 Nations Face-Off and a silver medal at the 2026 Winter Olympics.

 Early life

 Jarvis was born on February 1, 2002, in Winnipeg to parents Ray and Tracey.
 Growing up, Jarvis played with the Tuxedo Lightning, Assiniboine Park Rangers, and the Winnipeg Monarchs.
+He attended Shaftesbury High School.

 Playing career

 On October 6, 2020, Jarvis was selected by the Carolina Hurricanes with the 13th overall pick in the 2020 NHL entry draft.
-The draft choice used to select Jarvis was acquired along with Patrick Marleau and a seventh-round draft pick from the Toronto Maple Leafs in exchange for a sixth-round draft pick; a trade that gave Toronto salary cap relief.
+The draft choice used to select Jarvis was acquired along with Patrick Marleau and a seventh-round draft pick from the Toronto Maple Leafs in exchange for a sixth-round draft pick, in a trade that gave Toronto salary cap relief.
 On December 28, Jarvis signed a three-year, entry-level contract with the Hurricanes.

-Jarvis eventually made his NHL debut on October 31, 2021, where he also recorded his first point.
+Jarvis made his NHL debut on October 31, 2021, and recorded his first NHL point.
 On November 3, in his second NHL game, Jarvis scored his first career NHL goal against Marc-André Fleury of the Chicago Blackhawks.
-Jarvis ended the season with 17 goals and 23 assists for 40 points in 68 games played.
+He finished his rookie season with 17 goals and 23 assists for 40 points in 68 games played.

 On February 16, 2023, Jarvis recorded his first career hat trick in a 6–2 victory against the Montreal Canadiens.

 On August 31, 2024, Jarvis signed an eight-year, $63.2 million contract extension with the Hurricanes.

-In December 2024, Jarvis was selected to represent Canada at the NHL 4 Nations Face-Off, held in Montreal and Boston from Feb.
-12-20, 2025.
-Jarvis recorded an assist in his Canada debut, and would go on to win the tournament as part of Team Canada.
+On November 28, 2025, during the 2025–26 season, Jarvis recorded his second career hat trick in a 5–1 victory against the Winnipeg Jets.
+On March 28, 2026, Jarvis reached the 30-goal mark for the third consecutive season during a game against the New Jersey Devils, becoming the sixth player in franchise history to achieve that streak, joining Eric Staal, Blaine Stoughton, Sebastian Aho, Jeff O'Neill and Sylvain Turgeon.
+He was also the fourth player in franchise history to reach the milestone at age 24 or younger.
+On June 14, 2026, Jarvis won the Stanley Cup when the Hurricanes defeated the Vegas Golden Knights in six games in the 2026 Stanley Cup Final.

+Following the 2026 playoffs, Jarvis underwent shoulder surgery to repair a torn labrum and rotator cuff.
+Hurricanes general manager Eric Tulsky said Jarvis was expected to miss the start of the 2026–27 NHL season, with a projected recovery timeline of four to six months.